 Stay Green — Your friends at Leaf Critters.

-Happy National Arbor Day!
-The national tree for the United States is the family of oaks, known as Quercus.
-This is a leaf from a red oak tree.
 But there are many different varieties of oaks that grow abundantly in our nation.
 Among them are the: White Oak, Black Oak, Willow Oak, and an evergreen oak too – the Live Oak.

 Oaks provide a great amount of shade, and their signature similarity is that they bear acorns!

-This Red Oak can be found to grow in hardiness zones 3-8.
+The Red Oak can be found to grow in hardiness zones 3-8.
 It is the state tree of New Jersey and Iowa.